 from statistics import * example_list = [5,2,5,6,1,2,6,7,2,6,3,5,5] print(variance(example_list))

 The reload() function:

 We must mention that when the module is imported into your python script, the code in the top-level portion of a module is executed only once.
-So if you are importing file, where parameters are changing in time, your imported file will use only these parameters which were on importing time.
-In this case you need to upload your code again.
+So if you are importing a file, where parameters are changing in time, your imported file will use only these parameters which were on importing time.
+In this case, you need to upload your code again.

 So, if you want to execute the top-level code in a module, you can use reload() function.
 This function imports a previously imported module again.
 The syntax of the reload() function is this:

 Here, module_name is the name of the module you want to reload and not the string containing the module name.
 For example, to reload the statistics module in your code, use the following code: